packit/packit.dev/content/docs/CLI/prepare-sources.md

                                       current branch from which packit should
                                       generate patches (this option implies the
                                       repository is source-git).
+      --update-release / --no-update-release
+                                      Specifies whether to update Release.
+                                      Defaults to value set in configuration,
+                                      which defaults to yes.
-      --bump / --no-bump              Specifies whether to bump version or not.
+      --bump / --no-bump              Deprecated.
+Use --[no-]update-release
+                                      instead.
       --release-suffix TEXT           Specifies release suffix.
 Allows to override default generated:{current_time}.{sanitized_
                                       current_branch}{git_desc_suffix}